Choose your language

 • Integrated scanning - where scans to cloud storage may fail with an error in the server logs:

-• Connections to the Global Entitlements Service used in PaperCut MF version 24.0.1 and later - where the license upgrade may fail, or subsequent updates to the entitlements on the Application Server may fail.
-Errors include:
+• Connections to the Global Entitlements Service used in PaperCut NG/MF version 24.0.1 and later - where the license upgrade may fail, or subsequent updates to the entitlements on the Application Server may fail.

-Another clue that can point to this being a potential issue is when you see the certificate for PaperCut cloud services being issued by your own organization or security appliance organization.
+Another clue pointing to this potential issue is when you see the certificate for PaperCut cloud services issued by your organisation or security appliance organisation.
 For example, if you see the certificate for https://scan.cloud.papercut.com or https://mf.cloud.papercut.com issued by a common name different to what you see when you’re on a public network (not using a network appliance or SSL packet inspection).

 Screenshot showing the certificate information (including Common name) for scan.cloud.papercut.com and mf.cloud.papercut.com

 The screenshot above shows the unaltered certificate information for scan.cloud.papercut.com and mf.cloud.papercut.com.
-You can view this in most browsers by clicking on a padlock or ‘info’ icon in the URL bar, then viewing the certificate details.
-If you see that the certificates have been issued by a different entity - e.g. your security or networking company, or if it shows your organization name as the Issuer - this points to the network using SSL packet inspection.
+You can view this in most browsers by clicking on a padlock or ‘info’ icon in the URL bar and viewing the certificate details.
+If you see that the certificates have been issued by a different entity—e.g., your security or networking company, or if it shows your organization name as the Issuer—this points to the network using SSL packet inspection.

 Sometimes the issue is that a proxy server has been configured on the network, but the PaperCut Application Server hasn’t been configured with the proxy config information.